TemryL/ComfyUI-IDM-VTON/README.md

 If you're ready to contribute, please create a fork, make your changes, commit them, and then submit a pull request for review.
 We'll consider it for integration into the main code base.

+To encourage people to star your GitHub repository via your README, it's good to be clear, polite, and to explain the benefits of starring the project.
+Here’s a simple way you could ask for stars in your README:

+---

+# :star: Star Us!
+If you find this project useful, please consider giving it a star on GitHub.
+This helps the project to gain visibility and encourages more contributors to join in.
+Thank you for your support!

 # Credits
 - [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
 - [IDM-VTON](https://github.com/yisol/IDM-VTON)